tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/disturbance-and-fault-records.md

 waveform is set against the RTU's reading, the historian's stored values and a second relay's capture of the same event, and against the physics the event would have to obey; a forgery has to stay coherent across all of them, which is hard by hand.
-The case the cross-check cannot reach is a relay whose own firmware emits synthetic waveforms, since the false data is generated at source; there only physical-plausibility and the wider independent record remain, and a fault the relay claims but leaves no COMTRADE behind is the absence that gives it away.
+The case the cross-check cannot reach is a relay whose own firmware emits synthetic waveforms, since the false data is generated at source, and there only physical plausibility and the wider independent record remain.

 A COMTRADE is written only when a relay trips, so the record is sparse; a capture present with no fault, or missing where a trip claims one, stands against a quiet backdrop.